shinyscorpion/task_bunny/README.md

 RabbitMQ supports a variety of [plugins](http://www.rabbitmq.com/plugins.html).
 If you are not familiar with them we recommend you to look into those.

-Especially the following plugins will help you use RabbitMQ with TaskBunny.
+The following plugins will help you use RabbitMQ with TaskBunny.

 * [Management Plugin](http://www.rabbitmq.com/management.html): provides an HTTP-based API for management and monitoring of your RabbitMQ server, along with a browser-based UI and a command line tool, rabbitmqadmin.
 * [Shovel Plugin](http://www.rabbitmq.com/shovel.html): helps you to move messages(job) from a queue to another queue.